ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-3.md

 ﻿---
-title: Part 3 - View Components - CRUD Edit and View Operations in the UI
+title: Part 3 - Building Edit and View UI Components
-oneliner: This article describes building the CRUDL data services for a Blazor Database Application.
+oneliner: This article describes building the Edit and View UI components for a Blazor Database Application.
-precis: This article describes how to build the CRUDL data services for a Blazor Database Application.
+precis: This article describes building the Edit and View UI components for a Blazor Database Application.
 date: 2020-10-03
 published: 2020-10-03
 ---